 In the 1980s, Fish visited rural Vermont and eventually spent most of the year there.
 She began to incorporate the Vermont landscape into her work.
 Her later paintings combine still life, portraiture, and landscape in expansive and lush chromatic works, which repeat colors and re-create light in circular movements.

 In 2014, she had a retrospective at the Huntsville Museum of Art, starting with her works from the 1960s.
-Her work is in corporate collections and more than one hundred museum collections, which include the Metropolitan Museum of Art, The Dallas Museum of Art, and the Whitney Museum.
+Her work is in corporate collections and more than one hundred museum collections, which include the Metropolitan Museum of Art, The Dallas Museum of Art, and the Whitney Museum of American Art.